ejointjp/wp-link-list/readme.txt

 == Installation ==

-1. Upload `wp-link-list` folder to the `/wp-content/plugins/` directory
+1. Upload `wp-link-list` folder to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. You can create a Link List by setting page.

 == Frequently asked questions ==